YinonGindi/MSSentinel/AIO/README.md

     + Office 365
 - Enables analytics rules (Scheduled and NRT) that use any of the selected Data connectors, with the ability to filter by severity

-*Microsoft 365 E5, A5, F5 and G5 and Microsoft 365 E5, A5, F5 and G5 Security customers can receive a data grant of up to 5MB per user/day to ingest Microsoft 365 data.
-The data sources included in this offer include:
-   + Azure Active Directory (Azure AD) sign-in and audit logs
-   + Microsoft Information Protection logs
-   + Microsoft 365 advanced hunting data

 ## Prerequisites